Evolution of a single spin in ideal Bose gas at finite temperatures

-There are few notes about obtained formulas.
+There are a few notes about the obtained formulas.
 First, they are asymptotically valid in the thermodynamic limit.
-The Bose-Einstein distribution $\langle N_{\bf k}\rangle=\left[e^{(\varepsilon_{\bf k}-\mu)/T}-1\right]^{-1}$ contains the chemical potential $\mu$ of ideal Bose gas, which appeared as a saddle point in the integration over $\phi$ and is determined by equation $\sum_{\bf k}\langle N_{\bf k}\rangle=N$ in normal phase ($\mu<0$).
+The Bose-Einstein distribution $\langle N_{\bf k}\rangle=\left[e^{(\varepsilon_{\bf k}-\mu)/T}-1\right]^{-1}$ contains the chemical potential $\mu$ of an ideal Bose gas, which appeared as a generally complex-valued \cite{Schelle_2017} saddle point in the integration over $\phi$ and is determined by equation $\sum_{\bf k}\langle N_{\bf k}\rangle=N$.
+In the normal phase at thermodynamic equilibrium, the chemical potential is real and negative $\mu<0$, producing a gap in the excitation spectrum effectively.
 Below the critical point ($T<T_0$) where $\mu=0$, the modified equation $\langle N_{\bf 0}\rangle+\sum_{{\bf k}\neq {\bf 0}}\langle N_{\bf k}\rangle=N$ allows the calculation of Bose-Einstein condensate $\langle N_{\bf 0}\rangle$.
 In principle, both equations for $\rho(t)$ and $\rho_T(t)$ remain true for an arbitrary interaction matrix in the Hamiltonian (\ref{H}).
 Secondly, while computing Eq.~(\ref{f_T}), we implicitly assumed that the presence of a single spin cannot drastically change the properties of the macroscopic system.
 This is not always the case for mutually non-interacting bosons, where the bound states in the single-particle spectrum can cause the collapse \cite{Panochko_2021} of the macroscopic system.
 To cure this non-thermodynamic behavior, one can provide weak repulsion between Bose atoms or (and) the strong confining potential \cite{Hryhorchak_2023} in one or two spatial dimensions.